PapiLer/Reforestation/README.md

-## Whoever invented the knock-knock joke should get a no bell prize.
+## “My Dog has no nose.”
+“How does he smell?”
+“Awful”